McLarenCollege/foundations_public/paul-kim-age-problem.md

-Given Paul's Age and Kim's Age write code to print the following statements:
+Given Paul's age and Kim's age write code to print the following statements:

 - If Kim is older print "Kim is older than Paul by *** years".
 - If Paul is older print "Paul is older than Kim by *** years".